 Symptons may include vomitting, diarrhoea, abdominal pain, dehydration, loss of appetite, yowling in pain or just the appearance of lethargy, being a little weak and “out of it.”
 One of the most serious complications of grape/raisin toxicity is acute kidney failure with lack of urine production (anuria).
 If kidney damage is in the mix, he may also be drinking a lot of water and going to the bathroom a lot.
 However, kidney failure is not seen in all dogs after ingestion of grapes or raisins, and again, the reason why some dogs are affected excessively while others are not is still being studied.

-It is important to keep grapes, raisins and related products out of your dog’s reach, never to feed them as a treat, and to remember that as well as the raw product itself, many cakes and biscuits that your dog might enjoy eating may contain raisins as well.
+It is important to keep grapes, raisins and related products out of your dog’s or cat’s reach, never to feed them as a treat, and to remember that as well as the raw product itself, many cakes and biscuits that your dog might enjoy eating may contain raisins as well.

 Here at Ark Wildlife we try and care for all of the animals in your garden, including your pets.
 Many of our feeds have been designed to be nutritionally beneficial to birds whilst also being pet safe.
 Ark Wildlife takes health seriously and we will always clearly mark if raisins are present in any of our foods.